Patient & Family Advisory Council

 ARE YOU READY TO APPLY?

-If you’re passionate about community and want to step up, share your experiences and ideas, and represent all Community Hospital patients, DOWNLOAD AN APPLICATION, then fill out and hit "Submit Application" at the bottom to submit online.
+If you’re passionate about community and want to step up, share your experiences and ideas, and represent all Community Hospital patients, COMPLETE AN APPLICATION and hit "Submit Application" at the bottom.
 If you want to print it out and fill it out by hand, please mail or drop off the completed application to Diane Gumaer, Community Hospital, 1301 East H St., P.O.
 Box 1328, McCook, NE 69001 – or email it to .
 All applications will be reviewed by a selection committee, and top candidates will be contacted for interviews before an orientation or first meeting date is set.
 Staggered one-year, two-year, and three-year terms are available.
 If you have any questions, don’t hesitate to call Diane at 308-344-8292.